-Today as foreshadowed in the ABS Australian Health Survey: Physical Activity 2011-1212 only 19% of children 5-17 years and 43% of adults over 17 years meet the Australian Government's National Physical Activity and Sedentary Behaviour Guidelines (NPASBG)5.
+Today as foreshadowed in the ABS Australian Health Survey: Physical Activity 2011-1212 only 19% of children 5-17 years and 43% of adults over 17 years meet the Australian Government's National Physical Activity and Sedentary Behaviour Guidelines (PA Guidelines)5.

-This submission will explain how Australian Sport has the ability to lead a cross-sector approach to increase the number of Australians meeting the NPASBG by 15% over 5 years.
-A major factor in the success of the proposal is the leveraging of cross-sector collaboration by key stakeholders in the Education, Health and Sport sectors.
+This submission will explain how Australian Sport has the ability to lead a cross-sector approach to increase the number of Australians meeting the PA Guidelines by 15% over 5 years.
+A major factor driving the success of this proposal is commitment to cross-sector collaboration from key stakeholders within the Education, Health and Sport sectors.

-An increase of 15% in Australians meeting the NPASBG by 2021 will result in over 3.3 million more active participants at a saving to the economy of over \$434 million.
+An increase of 15% in the number of Australians meeting the national PA Guidelines by 2021 will result in over 3.3 million more active participants resulting in a saving to the economy of over \$434 million.
 It would avoid 3,000 deaths, 10,000 new cases of disease and 38,000 DALYs2

-Adding 15% to the \$23 billion per year contribution sport currently makes to the Australian economy will provide an extra \$3.45 billion per year through increased productivity, volunteer workforce participation and taxation revenue10.
+Adding 15% to the \$23 billion per year contribution sport currently makes to the Australian economy will provide an extra \$3 billion per year through increased productivity, volunteer workforce participation and taxation revenue10.

-There are natural linkages to existing Australian Government policy, in an overarching sense through the Department of Health, Aged Care and Sport under preventative health but also to the Play.
-Sport.
-Australia policy and the Sporting Schools program.
+This proposal will demonstrate linkages to existing Australian Government policy, in an overarching sense through the Department of Health, Aged Care and Sport under preventative health but also to the Play.Sport.Australia policy and the Sporting Schools program.
 Participating members of the Education sector also see important linkages to the effective delivery of the Australian curriculum and to their ability to 'improve children's personal health and wellbeing through physical activity.'